Mel Owens: Personal and post-football career

-Owens was involved in several business ventures in Los Angeles, including a line of clothing called "Evolution Wear".
-He also operated a nationwide restaurant reservation hotline in the 1980s called 1-800-LETS-EAT.
+During his time with the Rams, Owens was involved in several business ventures in Los Angeles, including a line of clothing called "Evolution Wear".
+In the 1980s, he operated a nationwide restaurant reservation hotline called 1-800-LETS-EAT.
 He traveled to Egypt in the 1984 off-season.
-In 1987, he ran with the bulls in Pamplona, Spain, in the 1987 off-season and also competed in the 1987 Los Angeles Marathon.
+In the 1987 off-season, he ran with the bulls in Pamplona, Spain, and competed in the 1987 Los Angeles Marathon.